hillar/justgivemeaname/dev/docs/server/classes/base/check.md

 `Check` extends [`Base`](./base.md).
 On create new accepts optional `list` and `logger`.
 If `list` not given, `inList` returns default `false`.
 List can be *string* or *array*  of strings.
+Logs ALERT if nonempty list is set to **''**, as it effectively denies all.

 Settings: